Shanghai starts coming back to life as COVID lockdown eases | Science-Environment

 That measure didn't deter people in Shanghai from gathering outside to eat and drink under the watch of police deployed to discourage large crowds from forming.
 "With the lockdown lifting, I feel very happy.
 I feel today how I feel during Chinese New Year — that kind of mood and joy,'' said Wang Xiaowei, 34, who moved to Shanghai from the inland province of Guizhou just a week before the lockdown began.
 Liu Ruilin, 18, said she wasn't sure her building's security guard would let her and others out on Tuesday night.
 The restriction ended exactly at midnight, she said.

 "Then we said, Let's go to the Bund to have fun,''' she said in the city's historic riverside district.
 "We thought there wouldn't be too many people here, but we were surprised after coming over that a lot of people are here.
-I feel pretty good - quite excited.''
-Schools will partially reopen voluntarily, and shopping malls, supermarkets, convenience stores, and drug stores will gradually reopen at no more than 75% of their total capacity.
+I feel pretty good — quite excited.''
+Schools will partially reopen on a voluntary basis, and shopping malls, supermarkets, convenience stores and drug stores will gradually reopen at no more than 75% of their total capacity.
 Cinemas and gyms will remain closed.

 The strict restrictions in Shanghai, the country's commercial capital and home of the world's busiest port, dragged down Chinese economic activity and disrupted global manufacturing and trade.